Skip to content

 Bruges crafts some of the most luxurious lace in the world.
 Pop into one of the lace shops dotted around the city to buy a lace souvenir, or better yet visit the Lace Centre to learn more about the history of lace in Bruges.
 Beware of the "made in China" lace throughout the city (you won’t find any in the Lace Centre, so buy your lace from here if possible).

-There are more castles per square inch than any other country in the world.
+There are more castles in Belgium per square kilometer than any other country in the world.
 About 50 of the 470 castles in the Flanders region are based around Bruges.

 3. THE BELGIANS INVENTED FRIES, NOT AMERICANS